 -

-Greg Wiles wrote a new post, Coring Trees on Chicagof Island, Hoonah, Alaska, on the site The College of Wooster Tree Ring Lab 2 years ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 5 years ago

 We had the good fortune this summer to work remotely with the TRAYLS group out of Hoonah, Alaska.